Day Trip From Bangalore To Lepakshi

+Looking for day trips from Bangalore ?
+Look no further then LEPAKSHI.
 We are a sucker for road trips and every time we get an opportunity to escape, we escape, no questions asked.
 At times, we plan to go somewhere and end up somewhere else.
-This trip was one such impromptu one.
+This day trip from Bangalore to Lepakshi was one such impromptu trip.

 It was a long weekend and my Facebook timeline was filled with check-ins by my friends in all different locations and countries possible.
 My itchy soul would not see any more of it, so we decided to go to Nandi hills to watch the sunrise and Grover Zampa vineyard.
 But nothing like that happened, we watched our favorite TV series and slept off to wake up at 9:00 AM the next morning.